 - Metal shaving scattered all over the machine and floor.

-- Machines so dirty that peoples avoid to touch them.
+- Machines so dirty that peoples avoid touching them.

 - Level gauges are hard to read because of dust and oil.